Ash Wednesday Remembered

 Lent in my ghetto began the week before with big celebrations ending on Shrove Tuesday, as it was called in my neighborhood.
 Some know it as Mardi Gras, a southern Catholic tradition from New Orleans, while many others call it Carnival.
 Needless to say, our Shrove Tuesday was nothing like their Mardi Gras.
 We were English, after all.
 We would visit all our neighbors, that is, our Catholic neighbors, where there would be cookies, cake, pies, and barbeque (we were southern Catholics).
 And drinking (we were Catholic).

-After Shrove Tuesday, we are on to Lent which begins with Ash Wednesday.
+But Shrove Tuesday is over and now we’re on to Lent.
+It all began with Ash Wednesday.
 My earliest religious memory is of Ash Wednesday.
-The memory is probably not as pure as I remember it—undoubtedly many Ash Wednesdays coalesce in my memory.
+The memory is not as pure and sure as I remember it—it’s probably a lot of Ash Wednesdays put together.

 In my memory it is dark, very early in the morning.
 I am holding my father’s rough hand.
 I am very young, not yet in grade school.
 We were standing in line—a long line—in church.
 The church is dark, a cave of a place.
 No lights in the church, only candles and the smell of incense.